awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example1.md

       + The first statement grants Dave the bucket operation permissions `s3:GetBucketLocation` and `s3:ListBucket`\.
       + The second statement grants the `s3:GetObject` permission\.
 Because Account A also owns the object, the account administrator is able to grant the `s3:GetObject` permission\.

       In the `Principal` statement, Dave is identified by his user ARN\.
-For more information about policy elements, see [Access Policy Language Overview](access-policy-language-overview.md)\.
+For more information about policy elements, see [Policies and Permissions in Amazon S3](access-policy-language-overview.md)\.

       ```
       {